-In addition to offering a major and a minor in History, the department participates in the interdisciplinary majors and minor in Asian Studies as well as European Studies, and Latin American Studies.
+In addition to offering a major and a minor in History, the department participates in the interdisciplinary majors and minor in Asian Studies as well as a minor in Latin American Studies.
 These minors are described under "Area Studies" elsewhere in this section of the Catalog.